 After the longest wait in Eurovision history Portugal stormed to victory on 14 May 2017 at the 62nd ESC in Kiev.
 Salvador Sobral’s unique “Amar Pelos Dois” swept both the jury and public votes, earning Portugal the right to stage the contest in 2018.

-Preparations began almost immediately after the Kiev contest and a number of different Portuguese cities are reportedly bidding for the right to stage the live shows.
-On 25 July 2017, it was announced that the Altice Arena in Lisbon will host the 2018 Eurovision Song Contest.
-The arena was built for Expo 1998 and is one of the largest indoor arenas in Europe with a maximum capacity of around 20,000, although the capacity is likely to be considerably smaller for the ESC.
-The exact configuration for the contest has not yet been confirmed, but the live shows will take place on 8, 10 and 12 May, 2018.
+Preparations began almost immediately after the Kiev contest with a number of different Portuguese cities bidding for the right to stage the live shows.
+On 25 July 2017, it was announced that the Altice Arena in Lisbon would host the 2018 Eurovision Song Contest.
+The arena was built for Expo 1998 and is one of the largest indoor arenas in Europe with a maximum capacity of around 20,000, although the capacity was considerably smaller for the ESC live shows which took place on 8, 10 and 12 May, 2018.